 Again, this is a natural process, and you shouldn’t worry if your plant thrives throughout the summer months.

-However, if the plant lacks sunlight during the summer and is showing other signs, you can transplant it to somewhere sunnier.
+However, if the plant lacks full sun during the summer and shows other signs, you can transplant it to somewhere sunnier.

-Just keep in mind that there are varieties of hydrangea which prefer a little light shade in the afternoon and can be scorched if moved.
+Just keep in mind that there are varieties of hydrangea that prefer a little light afternoon shade and can be scorched if moved.